vlitzke/kitchenflies/DNAseq/6_targetInDels/README.md

 351562 reads were filtered out during the traversal out of approximately 38614402 total reads (0.91%) for failing BadMateFilter
 358622 reads were filtered out during the traversal out of approximately 45029919 total reads (0.80%) 458838 reads were filtered out during the traversal out of approximately 44924189 total reads (1.02%)

+F2_22: 144020 reads were filtered out during the traversal out of approximately 33006790 total reads (0.44%)